Workplace Violence Prevention Plan (WVPP)

 - Workplace violence prevention training programs.

-- Effective communication between employees and supervisors about workplace violence prevention and violence concerns.
+- Effective communication between employees and managers and supervisors about workplace violence prevention and violence concerns.

 - Posted or distributed workplace violence prevention information.